Sources of Financial Aid

 I. Payment Plan Option

 MMA offers an affordable, interest-free alternative to lump sum payments.
-The Monthly Tuition Payment Plan from Tuition Management Systems
+The Nelnet Business Solutions (NBS) Monthly Payment Plan.

 - borrow less, save money by using current income and savings to make monthly payments.